zubairchutea/thrivecart/README.md

 ### Is there a ThriveCart free trial offer in 2025?

-ThriveCart does not provide a free trial, but you can test all features risk-free with their 30-day money-back guarantee, giving you full access before deciding to commit.
+ThriveCart does not offer a free trial in 2025.
+Instead, they provide a 30-day money-back guarantee, letting you explore all features risk-free.
+This means you can access unlimited products, sales funnels, checkout pages, and automation tools without restrictions for a full month.
+If it doesn’t meet your needs, you can request a full refund, giving you the confidence to try ThriveCart without any long-term commitment.

 ### How often do ThriveCart discount sales happen?

-ThriveCart usually has major sales two to three times a year, often around Black Friday and during special launch events.
+ThriveCart typically offers major discount sales two to three times a year.
+The biggest price drops usually appear during Black Friday, Cyber Monday, and special product launch events.
+Outside these peak periods, discounts are rare, so timing your purchase around these sales can save you hundreds on lifetime plans.
+These events often include both Standard and Pro plans, giving sellers a chance to secure full-featured checkout and automation tools at one of the year’s lowest prices.

 ### What payment methods does ThriveCart accept?

-ThriveCart accepts major credit cards and PayPal for all one-time lifetime purchases, making it easy to complete your payment securely.
+ThriveCart makes it simple to pay for your subscription or lifetime plan with trusted options.
+You can use major credit cards such as Visa, MasterCard, American Express, and Discover, or opt for PayPal to complete your purchase securely.
+All payments are processed safely, giving you peace of mind while accessing unlimited products, sales funnels, and automation features without recurring fees.